Jan Clayton: Career

 In 1964, she guest starred on Gunsmoke, wonderfully portraying “Clara Wright”, a widow whose husband confesses to murder in S9E28’s “Bently”.

 Of note, as the Gunsmoke episode “Bentley” ends, “Chester Goode” respectfully escorts “Clara Wright” to the stage, making Jan Clayton the last actor of note (save for some unknown townspeople) to be seen on screen with Marshall Dillon’s beloved friend, as this marked actor Dennis Weaver’s final moment on the TV Western Series.

-Clayton was posthumously inducted into the New Mexico Entertainment Hall of Fame in 2012.
+She returned to the series in 1965, playing “Mary Rice”, a mother with scurvy who sacrifices treatment in order to save her son, also ailing with the same disease, in “Gilt Guilt” (S10E31).

 Affiliations

 In the 1970s Clayton began receiving treatment for her alcoholism.
 "My drinking got worse after my daughter died," she explained in her 1976 People interview.
 "Before that I was a social drinker.
 But even then after a few drinks I'd get the sillies, then the cries and finally the meanies."
 She joined Alcoholics Anonymous in 1970 and helped counsel other alcoholics on how to reclaim their lives.
-Every Thursday she worked as a volunteer answering the phone for the Alcoholism Council of Greater Los Angeles, where she later became a board member in the organization.
+Every Thursday, she worked as a volunteer answering the phone for the Alcoholism Council of Greater Los Angeles.
+She later became a board member in the organization.